ustankie/data_base_project/Systemy_Baz_Danych.md

 GRANT SELECT ON getStudiesMeetingAttendanceList to teacher GRANT SELECT ON getCourseModuleAttendanceList to teacher GRANT SELECT ON getTaughtWebinars to teacher

+GRANT EXECUTE on uspAddExamResult to teacher
+GRANT EXECUTE on uspMeetingPresence to teacher
+GRANT EXECUTE on uspModulePresence to teacher
+GRANT EXECUTE on uspSetMeetingPresence to teacher
 ```

 ### Klient